chandar-lab/LoCA/README.md

 ## Setup

 Experimental setup for evaluating model-based behavior.
-Task A and task B have the same transition dynamics, but a reward function that is locally different.$\gamma$ should be close to 1, to ensure that for most of the state-space, an optimal agent moves toward the high-reward terminal.
+Task A and task B have the same transition dynamics, but a reward function that is locally different.The discount factor (\gamma) should be close to 1, to ensure that for most of the state-space, an optimal agent moves toward the high-reward terminal.
 An experiment consists of first pretraining a method on task A, followed by local pretraining around T1of task B. After pretraining, the agent is trained and evaluated on the full environment of task B. The additional training a method needs before it has fully adapted to task B determines the size